In July 2013 I graduated from Staffordshire University with a first class degree in Film, Television and Radio Studies.

 As a volunteer at Cross Rhythms during my first two years at university, I designed their Radioplayer console, which is still in use today.
 I also designed the Jam FM console for Scout Radio at Essex International Jamboree in 2012.

 For 2014, I decided to try a 'photo a day' blog.
-The result is my ongoing 365 Photo blog.
+The result is my 365 Photo blog.

 Along with posting the photos, I've also curated a 365 Photo Spotify playlist, as each post title is also the name of a song.
 All the songs are also linked to in each post.